Learn how to survive a hurricane if you didn't evacuate

 Bottom line: if you've been told to evacuate, you should.
 If you need help finding your evacuation zone, check out this guide.

 Once the storm lets up, emergency crews will usually start fanning out across the area to address issues stemming from the storm.
 Keep in mind that fallen trees or power lines could block the roads that emergency crews would use to get to you.
 It could be a while before the roads have been cleared enough for them to reach you during the disaster.

-You’ll want to have a first aid kit on hand.
+As stated earlier, you’ll want to have a first aid kit on hand.
 According to the Centers for Disease Control and Prevention, any minor injuries should be quickly treated in order to prevent infection.
 You should seek medical attention as soon as possible for major injuries.

 Plan on losing power

 - Consider buying a portable battery that you can use to recharge your devices after you lose power.

 You’ll also want to have some activities that don’t require power on hand when the lights go out, especially if you have children.
-Board games, puzzles and activity books are a few suggestions.
+Here are a few suggestions:

 Stay informed during the hurricane